Stephen, King of England: Initial years (1136–1137)

 Stephen's new Anglo-Norman kingdom had been shaped by the Norman Conquest of England in 1066, followed by the Norman expansion into south Wales over the coming years.
 Both the kingdom and duchy were dominated by a small number of major barons who owned lands on both sides of the English Channel, with the lesser barons beneath them usually having more localised holdings.
-The extent to which lands and positions should be passed down through hereditary right or by the gift of the King was still uncertain, and tensions concerning this issue had grown during the reign of Henry I. Certainly lands in Normandy, passed by hereditary right, were usually considered more important to major barons than those in England, where their possession was less certain.
+The extent to which lands and positions should be passed down through hereditary right or by the gift of the King was still uncertain, and tensions concerning this issue had grown during the reign of Henry I.

+Lands in Normandy, passed by hereditary right, were usually considered more important to major barons than those in England, where their possession was less certain.
 Henry had increased the authority and capabilities of the central royal administration, often bringing in "new men" to fulfil key positions rather than using the established nobility.
 In the process he had been able to maximise revenues and contain expenditures, resulting in a healthy surplus and a famously large treasury, but also increasing political tensions.

 Stephen had to intervene in the north of England immediately after his coronation.
 David I of Scotland invaded the north on the news of Henry's death, taking Carlisle, Newcastle and other key strongholds.
-Northern England was a disputed territory at this time, with the Scottish kings laying a traditional claim to Cumberland, and David also claiming Northumbria by virtue of his marriage to the daughter of Waltheof, Earl of Northumbria.
+Northern England was a disputed territory at this time, with the Scottish kings laying a traditional claim to Cumberland, and David also claiming Northumbria by virtue of his marriage to Matilda of Huntingdon.
 Stephen rapidly marched north with an army and met David at Durham.
 An agreement was made under which David would return most of the territory he had taken, with the exception of Carlisle.
 In return, Stephen confirmed the English possessions of David's son Henry, including the Earldom of Huntingdon.